 The cross-examination process, however, need not be misunderstood any more than any other art.
 It merely needs to be understood in its context, which entails a deep understanding of the parties’ positions on the various issues in the case and a broad understanding of counsel’s many potential objectives in asking questions of their opponent’s witnesses.
 I do not accept that it can be measured by any hard and fast rules, be they Younger’s immutable 10 Commandments or the scores of other published ‘dos and don’ts’.
 This is not to say that the 10 Commandments are of no relevance.
 To the contrary, and even by Younger’s admission, his commandments, if obeyed, should at a minimum aid the inexperienced cross-examiner in avoiding potentially costly mistakes or own goals.
 I merely wish counsel to understand also that blind obedience of the 10 Commandments, without deviation, risks missed opportunities and in some cases real harm to the clients’ case.

-- Stephen Jagusch QC is a partner at Quinn Emanuel Urquhart & Sullivan LLP.
-The author would like to thank Quinn Emanuel associates Nabil Khabirpour and Timothy L Foden for their assistance in preparing this chapter.
+Stephen Jagusch QC is a partner at Quinn Emanuel Urquhart & Sullivan LLP.
+The author would like to thank Quinn Emanuel associate Nabil Khabirpour and former Quinn Emanuel of counsel Timothy L Foden for their assistance in preparing this chapter.